Parth099/College-Notes/College Math/Probability Theory I/Chapter 2/Continuous Probability Densities.md

 $$2(\text{Length})(\text{midpoint})$$
 We note that the $E$ depends on both length of the region & its midpoint.
 The midpoint is "where it is", like close to the origin or the rim.

 This means the density function will not be constant.
 In this case its given to be 2r based on simulations.
+Notice that circles that are closer to the rim are also *longer* in circumference and thus have a higher chance of being hit.

 ## Sample Space Coordinates
 The examples above suggest that experiments of this sort should correlate an integral & probability.